 Gerry served in the Second Continental Congress and was an early supporter of independence from Britain.

 Throughout the war, he played a large role in financing the war, acquiring subsidies from Spain, sending ships to many of the ports on the American coast, and raising privateers to raid the British.

-Gerry was a member of the Conway Cabal.
-A group of congressmen that were dissatisfied with the performance of George Washington.
-Later he denied his membership and openly criticized one of Washington’s critics, Thomas Mifflin.
+Later, he denied his membership and openly criticized one of Washington's critics, Thomas Mifflin.
 His involvement in the Cabal is unclear.